Creating a Transition

 Condition

-Criteria that must be met for the transition to execute, which can include a condition or a formula.
-All specified criteria must be met for the transition to execute.
-Use a condition to limit the situations in which a transition executes.
+Criteria that must be met for the transition to run, which can include a condition or a formula.
+All criteria must be met for the transition to process.
+Use a condition to limit when a transition runs.

 For more information about using conditions, see Workflow Conditions.